Charmed Apache Kafka Documentation - Tutorial Relate Apache Kafka

 juju config kafka-test-app topic_name=test_kafka_app_topic role=producer num_messages=20

-To start producing messages to Kafka, we JUST simply relate the Kafka Test App with Kafka
+To start producing messages to Apache Kafka, we JUST simply relate the Apache Kafka Test App with Apache Kafka

 juju relate kafka-test-app kafka

-Note: This will both take care of creating a dedicated user (as much as done for the data-integrator) as well as start a producer process publishing messages to the test_kafka_app_topic topic, basically automating what was done before by hands.
+This will both take care of creating a dedicated user (as much as done for the data-integrator) as well as start a producer process publishing messages to the test_kafka_app_topic topic, basically automating what was done before by hand.

 After some time, the juju status output should show